-In determining the hours worked, the hourly employee must record all hours worked in the office, at home or away from the campus on university business.
+In determining the hours worked, the hourly (non-exempt) employee must record all hours worked in the office, at home or away from the campus on university business.
 Each timesheet must clearly report each unpaid break or lunch period that the employee took, but exclude paid breaks.

 Timesheets: Salaried (Exempt) Staff

 Salaried (exempt) employees must submit a timesheet each pay period.
 Timesheets are to reflect any whole days taken off and must be completed accurately and truthfully.
 The timesheet must be approved and signed by the supervisor.
 At the end of each pay period, the supervisor must verify all hours worked.
 After verification, the supervisor approves the timesheet to indicate its accuracy and submits it to payroll.
 If there is a question concerning the hours worked, the issue should be resolved before the timesheet is submitted to payroll by the deadline established by the payroll office.
 Salaried employees are expected to observe normal working hours.
 Extended work hours may be expected or required.
 Salaried employees do not receive overtime pay.